gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I needn't even have doused the lights.
 Eleñima is already terrified by the time they bring her to me.
 Does she think I am going to behead her right then and there?
 "Oh, mercy, mercy!" she cries.
-She actually falls to her knees---I always felt uncomfortable when people do that.
+She actually falls to her knees—I always felt uncomfortable when people do that.

 I slouch with my elbow on one arm of the throne and my chin in my hand.
 "Do you